shivkumar98/TheOdinProject/1 Full Stack JavaScript Path/2 JavaScript/README.md

 * JavaScript is becoming a giant in web space, more logic is being passed to the client-side to give fast user experiences.
 It is also being used on server side with `Node.js`

 ### 🔴 The Path

+* There are no pre-requisites for this course.
+The final project will integrate everything you've done in this curicullum

+### 🔴 Format

+* The course